okta/okta-oidc-js/packages/okta-react/README.md

 #### `auth.handleAuthentication()`

 Parses tokens from the url and stores them.
 Done when handling a redirect back to the application from the issuer.
-See the ImplicitCallback component for an example of use.
+See the LoginCallback component for an example of use.

 ### `auth.setFromUri(uri, queryParams)`